 Overseeing & Being True to the Mission: The board must make sure that the philosophical basis of the Center for Independent Living (CIL) concept is maintained throughout the center's programs, services, and daily operations.
 While the mission statement of CILs may vary, it is important to note that they were established by individuals with disabilities as an alternative to traditional service agencies.
 CILs challenge medical models of service and services delivered using a patronizing or "poor you" approach.
-The primary funding to Centers nationally specifies Independent Living philosophy as foundational to CILs.
+The primary funding to CILs nationally specifies Independent Living philosophy as foundational to CILs, and the mission of a CIL must flow from that philosophy.